jreypo/dotfiles/README.md

 ## Installation

+Included with the repo there are two installation scripts for OSX and Fedora.
+This scripts are not only to install dotfiles but also to configure a newly installed system.
+Tested with OSX 10.11 and Fedora 23.

 1. Clone the repo `git clone https://github.com/jreypo/dotfiles.git ~/.dotfiles`.
 2. For OSX execute `osx_setup.sh` script in folder `setup`.
 3. For Fedora 23 Workstation execute `fedora_setup.sh` script in folder `setup`.

 ## TODO

 - Add bootstrap script for servers (CentOS, RHEL, Fedora)
 - Add dotfiles and bootstrap script for Debian